AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 ### Step 2: Create a new SFTP location account in Adobe Analytics

-Create a new SFTP location account to replace your existing FTP account.
+Create a new SFTP location account to replace each existing FTP account.

-When creating the new SFTP account, you must use the same hostname, username, and passphrase (if one exists)< **_is this correct?_** > that are used in your existing FTP accounts.
+When creating a new SFTP account, you must use the same hostname, username, and passphrase (if one exists)< **_is this correct?_** > that are used in the existing FTP account it is replacing.

 >[!NOTE]
 >
 >In a future step, you will configure this new location account to be used as the destination for your Data Feeds and Data Warehouse deliveries.

+#### Inventory your FTP accounts

+Identify all FTP accounts that are receiving data for Data Feeds or Data Warehouse.
+This information is shown in your FTP configuration settings, as described in the [Legacy account types](/help/components/locations/configure-import-accounts.md#configure-a-location-account) section of the article [Configure cloud import and export accounts](/help/components/locations/configure-import-accounts.md).

+For each account, gather the following information:

+* **Host**: The FTP destination of the host your account connects to (for example, `ftp.omniture.com`, `ftp2.omniture.com`, and so forth).

+* **Port**: SFTP clients connect on port 22.
+FTP connections that are non-secure use port 21.

+* **Username**: The username used to log in to the FTP site.

+* **location account secret**: The current account secret for the account.
+This is the account secret (password) that you use currently when downloading data delivered to your FTP location.
+This information is not available from the Adobe Analytics interface.

 #### Create the SFTP account